Radio, TV & Consumer Electronics Store Insurance

-- Shoplifters: You have tremendous risk with apprehending and detaining suspected shoplifters.
+- Shoplifters: You have a tremendous risk with apprehending and detaining suspected shoplifters.
 Install a CCTV camera system to record what happened.
 Train your employees how to respond safely.

-Workers compensation exposures include:
+Workers compensation exposures include

 - Make sure that all shelves are easily accessible for storage.
 Provide safe stepladders along with training.

 - Teach good housekeeping in the store aisles and warehouse area.

 - Repairing electronics can cause electrical shocks, cuts, and burns.
 Instruct all workers to be sure that the power is off and tested before repairing it.

 - Hold-ups: Set up a corporate written policy and train all employees on the proper way to respond in case of holdups.